Randomizing multi-product formulas for Hamiltonian simulation: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work, we have brought together two main ingredients of methods of quantum simulation.
-The results are substantially more resource efficient ways of performing short-time Hamiltonian simulation.
-These are on the one hand higher-order multi-product formulas \cite{childsHamiltonianSimulationUsing,lowWellconditionedMultiproductHamiltonian2019}, on the other an element which has long been underappreciated but recently been of high interest: This is the element of \emph{randomness} \cite{campbellShorterGateSequences2017b,campbellRandomCompilerFast2019a,childsFasterQuantumSimulation2019,ouyangCompilationStochasticHamiltonian2020,chenQuantumSimulationRandomized2020,chenQuantumSimulationRandomized2020}.
-Overcoming the prejudice that the time evolution has to be completed in each run of a compilation, we have introduced a novel framework for implementing multi-product formulas, with the goal of estimating expectation values of time evolved observables.
+The results are notably more resource-efficient ways of performing short-time Hamiltonian simulation.
+These are on the one hand higher-order multi-product formulas \cite{childsHamiltonianSimulationUsing,lowWellconditionedMultiproductHamiltonian2019}, on the other an element which has long been underappreciated but recently been of high interest: the element of \emph{randomness} \cite{campbellShorterGateSequences2017b,campbellRandomCompilerFast2019a,childsFasterQuantumSimulation2019,ouyangCompilationStochasticHamiltonian2020,chenQuantumSimulationRandomized2020,chenQuantumSimulationRandomized2020}.
+Overcoming the prejudice that the time evolution has to be completed in each run of a compilation, we have introduced a novel framework for implementing multi-product formulas, to estimate expectation values of time-evolved observables.